azet/community_bash_style_guide/README.md

   case an uninitialized variable is accessed.
 This is especially important when developing shell libraries, since library code accessing uninitialized variables will fail in case it's used in another script which sets the `-u` flag.
-Obviously this flag is also relevant to the script's/code's security.
+Obviously this flag is relevant to the script's/code's security.
   * use `set -o pipefail` to get an exit status from a pipeline (last non-zero will be returned).
 * never use TAB for intendation: